A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Methods

-Fullwave 2 \cite{Pinton2009Heterogeneous, Pinton2021Fullwave} 2D FDTD simulations of a full synthetic aperture transmit sequence using a linear array were run with the transducer and transmit parameters included in Table \ref{tab:sim_trans}.
-Two simulations used segmented abdominal wall media with acoustical properties described in \cite{Zhuang2025Labeled}, shrunken axially to reduce the total wall thickness to 10\,mm.
+2D Fullwave \cite{Pinton2009Heterogeneous, Pinton2021Fullwave} simulations of a full synthetic aperture transmit sequence using a linear array were employed to evaluate the proposed approach with the transducer and transmission parameters included in Table \ref{tab:sim_trans}.
+Two simulations were performed that used numerical phantoms containing segmented abdominal wall media with acoustical properties described in \cite{Zhuang2025Labeled}, shrunken axially to reduce the total wall thickness to 10\,mm.
 The media below the wall then comprised of (a) a circular sound speed inclusion with a 5\,mm diameter and 1570\,m/s sound speed against a background of 1540\,m/s, and (b) a two layer medium with sound speeds of 1420\,m/s and 1555\,m/s.
-The density was set to 1000 kg/m$^3$ for the background region in (a) and the first layer in (b).
-The densities of the second layer and inclusion were calculated so the impedance would match the background and first layer, respectively.
+The density was set to 1000 kg/m$^3$ for the background region in simulation (a) and the first layer in simulation (b).
+The densities of the second layer and inclusion were calculated so the impedance would match the background and first layer, respectively, to avoid strong ``coherent'' reverberations.
 The abdominal wall tissue was assigned acoustical parameters based on \cite{Zhuang2025Labeled}.
 All other regions were simulated with a constant 0.10\,dB/MHz/cm attenuation and 0 nonlinearity.
-A Gaussian blur with radius 7.5 pixels was additionally applied to the acoustic parameter maps to reduce visible reflections below the abdominal wall.
-The simulations used 18 scatterers per resolution cell and had a grid spacing of 0.013\,mm$^2$.
+A Gaussian blur with radius 7.5 pixels was additionally applied to the acoustic parameter maps to reduce excessively large ``diffuse'' reverberations \cite{Dahl2014Reverb}.
+The simulations use 18 scatterers per resolution cell and use a grid spacing of 0.013\,mm per dimension.